jonnycampos/antaeus/README.md

 ## Version 1.1
 Time Spent - 7h
 Version 1.1 was not delivered completely.
-I added some features though as I wanted to learn more about some concepts, and I wanted to deep dive more
+I added some features though as I wanted to learn more about some concepts, and I wanted to deep dive more.

 ### Billing Logic
 I added coroutines to call the external provider asynchronously (Since there are no dependencies)